A New Basis for Sparse Principal Component Analysis: The methods

+Column sparsity does not assume the loadings of ordinary PCs (i.e., singular vectors of $X$) to be already approximately sparse; they only need to be so after some orthogonal rotations.
+By contrast (or more strictly), row sparse PCA presumes that the loadings of ordinary PCs are by themselves approximately sparse (i.e., the singular vectors align closely with the natural coordinate axes already).

-A non-diagonal middle $B$ matrix facilitates the more general formulation of column sparse PCA.
-Specially, if $B$ is restricted to diagonal, the formulation reduces to row sparse PCA.\footnote{This restricted formulation is essentially a low-rank SVD with an additional sparsity constraint on the right singular vectors.} Row sparse PCA presumes that given the subspace of PCs (i.e., the subspace spanned by some singular vectors of $X$), the PC loadings are approximately sparse by themselves (i.e., the singular vectors align closely with the natural coordinate axes).
-The next proposition compares column and row sparse PCA in terms of the matrix reconstruction error (the proof is provided in Appendix \ref{sxn:proof}). \begin{proposition}[Comparison of row and column sparsity] Let $X\in\R^{n \times p}$ be any matrix.
+In SCA, the non-diagonal middle $B$ matrix facilitates the more general formulation of column sparse PCA.
+Specially, if $B$ is restricted to diagonal, the formulation reduces to row sparse PCA.\footnote{This restricted formulation is essentially a low-rank SVD with an additional sparsity constraint on the right singular vectors.} The next proposition compares column and row sparse PCA in terms of MRE (the proof is simple and provided in Appendix \ref{sxn:proof} for completeness). \begin{proposition}[Comparison of row and column sparsity] Let $X\in\R^{n \times p}$ be any matrix.
 Suppose $S_Z\subseteq\R^{n \times k}$ and $S_Y\subseteq\R^{p \times k}$ are the feasible sets for $Z$ and $Y$ respectively, where $k \le \min(n, p)$.
 Then, subject to $Z \in S_Z$, $Y \in S_Y$, and $D$ is diagonal, it holds that

-\end{proposition} Proposition \ref{thm:improve} says that the solution to column sparse PCA has smaller reconstruction error of the data matrix than row sparse PCA.
-Since the squared matrix reconstruction error here is the unexplained variance in the data, it follows that the solution to column sparse PCA can capture more variance in the data than row sparse PCA.
+In particular, the inequality is strict if $S_Z$ and $S_Y$ are defined in \eqref{eqn:sca1}. \end{proposition} Recall that MRE reflects the unexplained variance in the data.
+Under the same constraints in \eqref{eqn:sca1}, the left-hand side of the inequality corresponds to the MRE objective of column sparse PCA, and the right-hand-side row sparse one.
+Proposition \ref{thm:improve} says that the solution to column sparse PCA has an optimal MRE strictly less than that of row sparse PCA.
+In other words, column sparse PCA can capture more variance in the data than row sparse PCA.